BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 ### Example of a community with refuge interactions

 Let's create a small [`MultiplexNetwork`](@ref) that contains refuge interactions.
-To illustrate, we consider the intraguild predation module.
+To illustrate, we consider the intraguild predation module:

 ```@example befwm2
 intraguild_module = FoodWeb([0 0 0; 1 0 0; 1 1 0]);